bhagwatchinmaya/CucumberAutomation/README.md

 # Cucumber reports are not getting generated beacuse of the known and open issue cucumber.runtime.CucumberException: Failed to instantiate public  cucumber.runtime.java.JavaBackend(cucumber.runtime.io.ResourceLoader,io.cucumber.stepexpression.TypeRegistry) with [cucumber.runtime.io.MultiLoader@3d0f8e03,  io.cucumber.stepexpression.TypeRegistry@6366ebe0]
 # Tried many resolution for the above issue but did not work.
 # Executable jar is not given because I have not implemented Testng.
 I currently implementing the same.
 I will update the project with executable jar file as and when I implement the testng into existing project.
+# To execute the project download.
+Go to Pom.xml of the project click on save.
+Wait for all dependencies to be downloaded.
+Then execute the VerivoxUserTariffVerification.feature file as cucumber feature file.